 Join the UProjects team for a day out to Yorkshire, and a lovely 7.5 mile walk around Malham

-Cost £15 (including transport from Oldham) Limited places.
+Cost £15 (including free transport from Oldham) Limited places.

 This classic walk is developed in partnership and supported by Oldham Council`s Environmental Service and is featured in the Fit For Oldham project